hershey890/UCLA_Marine_Data_Visual/README.md

 ## Setup
 To setup your environment to run this program, you must first install the following python packages: matplotlib, and cartopy.
-If you already have any of these installed you can just skip that step.
+If you already have any of these installed you can just skip this step.
+You can use whatever method you'd like to install these packages, but I'm just giving the method I used here.
 Be patient, as installing some of these packages can take some time.
 Everytime conda asks you to Proceed([y]/n)?, type in y (read the prompt it gives you and only follow this within reason).
 An internet connection is required for the setup.
 1. Make sure you have python installed first
 2. Install conda (specifically minoconda, although anaconda also works, it just takes longer to install and has unneeded packages) from https://conda.io/miniconda.html.
 3. Open anaconda (do not close any pop ups while anaconda is being installed as this can cause issues)